 For the purpose of passing B.P.E.
-Part II examination or to be placed in the supplementary list, Part C (Teaching Ability) shall be considered to be equivalent to one Theory paper.

-For B.P.E. supplementary examination the result shall be declared on the basis of the marks actually obtained by a candidate in each of the papers he/she passed in the annual examination, plus the marks obtained in the paper in which he/she took the supplementary examination and the division shall be awarded on the total of such marks.
-Such candidate, however, will be ineligible for a place on the merit list.
+Part II examination or to be placed in the supplementary list, Part C (Teaching Ability) shall be considered For B.P.E. supplementary examination the result shall be declared on the basis of the marks actually obtained by a candidate in each of the papers he/she passed in the annual examination, plus the marks obtained in the paper in which he/she took the supplementary examination and the division shall be awarded on the total of such marks.
+Such candidate. however, will be ineligible for a place on the merit list.
 If a candidate appears for supplementary examination in Part D (specialisation) the sessional marks previously obtained by such candidates shall be repeated and division shall be decided on the aggregate of sessional marks plus the marks obtained in the supplementary examination.
-Such candidates too will be ineligible for a place on the merit list.
+Such candidates too will be ineligible for a place on the